Dear, if you are looking for a lucrative crop to cultivate in Kenya, try barley farming.

 Let’s look at important points to consider and key steps involved in land preparation.

 Mulch to conserve soil moisture.
-Mulching retains water in the soil and reduce erosion.
+Mulching retains water in the soil and reduces erosion.

 Pro Tip: Incorporate cover crops into your rotation to improve soil fertility and reduce erosion between barley plantings.